Not even a year out, and Little Nightmares is already gaining cult status for its macabre imagery and disturbing implications of its story…

 Light, Comfort and Hunger

 There are collectibles hidden in the Maw in the form of candles, statues, and Nomes (without the ‘G’).
-While the candles and statues are pretty easy to find, the Nomes take a little more time to search since they have a tendency to flee from you.
+The candles are mainly used as checkpoints and you only need to find a certain number of them to unlock an achievement.
+Breaking the statues unlock more concept art in the game’s main menu.
+Nomes take a little more time to search for since they have a tendency to flee from you.
 I know that finding the Nomes and hugging them give a slightly different ending to your playthrough, and that finding them all will grant you an achievement.
 Other than that, there is no other reward for them.
 I guess you could say it fulfills your Videogame Caring Potential quota.

 Much like with these minimalist platformers, the story is entirely up to interpretation: what kind of person the main character is, who the villain is, and what’s even going on in general.